Abelian logic gates: Introduction

 The topplers form an infinite family indexed by the parameter $\lambda \geq 2$.
 If we allow our network to have feedback (i.e., drop the requirement that it be directed acyclic) then we need only the case $\lambda=2$, and in particular our palette of gates is reduced to a finite set.
 Feedback also allows us to eliminate one further gate, the delayer.

 \begin{prop} For any $\lambda\geq 3$, a $\lambda$-\Topp\,can be emulated by a finite abelian network of \Adds, \Spls\,and $2$-\Topps.
 So can a \Del. \end{prop}

-The toppler is a very close relative of the two most extensively studied abeilan processors: the sandpile node and the rotor router node (see e.g.~\cite{notes,HP10}).
+The toppler is a very close relative of the two most extensively studied abelian processors: the sandpile node and the rotor node.
 Specifically, for a node of degree $k$, either of these is easily emulated by $k$ suitably primed topplers in parallel, as in \cref{f-rotor}.
 (Sandpiles and rotors are typically considered on undirected graphs, in which case the $k$ inputs and $k$ outputs of a vertex are both routed along its $k$ incident edges).
 Rotor aggregation \cite{LP09} can also be emulated, by inserting a delayer into the network for the rotor.